iossifovlab/gpf/docs/pheno_data_tools.md

 ### Phenotype measurements data format

-The phenotype data imported into the GPF system should be stored into `CSV` files.
+The phenotype data imported into the GPF system should be stored into collection of `CSV` files.

-Each `CSV` file contains collection of measurements, organized in following format: the first column into the `CSV` file should contain the individuals IDs followed by columns for each different phenotype measurement.
+Each `CSV` file contains collection of measurements, organized in following format: the first column into the `CSV` file should contain the individuals IDs followed by columns for different phenotype measurements.
 One such `CSV` file is called *instrument* and columns into this file are called *measures*.